shaloo/docs.arcana/docs/concepts/authtype/custom-oauth.md

 # Custom OAuth

-Custom OAuth lets Web3 apps integrate with the {{config.extra.arcana.sdk_name}} while developers control and manage user authentication.
+The Custom OAuth feature empowers developers to manage user authentication and integrate Web3 apps with {{config.extra.arcana.sdk_name}}.
+This enables the secure assignment of keys to authenticated users for signing blockchain transactions.
 Developers can use any custom authentication server to issue signed-in tokens ([JSON Web Tokens or JWT](https://datatracker.ietf.org/doc/html/rfc7519)) when users log in.
 The {{config.extra.arcana.sdk_name}} uses these tokens to verify users and fetches Web3 key shares locally.
 This ensures secure key generation for users to sign blockchain transactions.

 {% include "./text-snippets/warn_custom_oauth_appkeys_only.md" %}